 Social Architects of Tomorrow in Himachal

-Youth leaders have successfully worked on altering the gender inequality and inequity in their families; moreover, they are working continuously towards spreading an equality based framework in the larger society.
-A few examples of this sensitivity have been seen in youth group formations where the ratio of girls to boys has been equal; boys have supported & trained girls during cricket tournaments, and there has been rising participation in campaigns, movements, and workshops.
+As a result of the program, children experience enhanced consciousness around issues affecting societal well being.
+Some youth leaders have even taken filed a number of RTI applications and have also conducted social audits.
+Other leaders have successfully worked on altering gender inequality and inequity in their families.
+They are working continuously towards spreading an equality based framework in the larger society.
+This increased awareness is seen in youth group formations where the ratio of girls to boys has become equal and in campaigns, movements, and workshops.

 Gender, youth and livelihood- an emerging commitment

 An issue that has largely gone unaddressed for young adults is their economic instability.
 Because of limited resources, young adults are often discriminated within the family which results in limited access to resources including kinship networks, education, land, technology, and little or no interaction with formal institutions.
 As a result, most of the youth population is either unemployed, self-employed or ‘not in the labor force.’
 An overwhelming majority of the poor are not legally unemployed but engaged for a majority of their time in activity that does not pay adequate wages.

 Young women are particularly affected.
 Their cultural and social position leads to a lack of skills, knowledge and institutional support.
 This makes them unable to provide for themselves.
 Continuing, the sexual division of labor discourages girls from seeking nontraditional employment options.

 Our organization supports livelihood activities to help support young women and men.
 Our two knowledge centers in Kangra district help students acquire the skills needed to secure employment.
 For example, we have conducted workshops that teach computer, hospitality and accounting skills.
 These courses have increased their likelihood to be employed.